davidhowell-tx/PS-ThreatConnectV2API/README.md

   * For Example `Get-Help Get-Owners`

 # Available Commands
-`Note: -Owner switch can be used alongside most of the other switches.`
+`Note: -Owner switch can be used alongside many other switches.
+I have not included documentation on when it is available.`
 * Get-Owners
 * Get-Adversaries
   * Get-Adversaries